PaperPrototype/Intro-Voxel-Terrain-in-Unity/Week 0 - Intro/Tutorials/Making_a_perlin_moving_quad/english.md

 # Intro
-We will use perlin noise to move the vertices in the quad in `Update()`.
+We will use perlin noise to move the vertices in the quad to make a wavy quad.

+This is a TODO.
 Anybody feel free to write this tutorial, just clone the repo, then make the changes, then make a pull request.